Zeiss Conquest HD Review: The 8 Reasons To Purchase Today! (And the 2 Reasons You Shouldn’t)

 While testing and researching dozens of binoculars, I was continually impressed with anything that Zeiss made.
-A big reason that I am a fan of the Conquest HD is because I have become such a fan of Zeiss.
+A big reason that I am a fan of the Conquest HD is that I have become such a fan of Zeiss.

 Why does this matter?

 So ED glass makes the image look better, especially in high contrast situations.
-You will see a remarkable difference in image sharpness, clarity, detail, contrast and brightness.
+You will see a remarkable difference in image sharpness, clarity, detail, contrast, and brightness.